The respiratory system of the horse

 - Getting rid of carbon dioxide

-- Immune functions against inhaled “stuff” like bacteria, viruses, fungi.
+- Immune functions against inhaled “stuff” like bacteria, viruses, and fungi.

 - Filtering out thrombi and emboli, which are fancy words for blood clots and air bubbles.
 It’s not super ideal to have these in the lungs, but it beats having them in the brain.

-- Thermoregulation - helping the horse maintain a normal body temperature.
+- Thermoregulation – helping your horse maintain normal body temperature.

-- Pain indicator - horses might increase respiration during times of stress or pain.
+- Pain indicator – horses might increase respiration rates during times of stress or pain.